The Best Pool Alarms For Keeping Your Family Safe (2019)

 Would you rather have an alarm installed at your gate or at your pool or both?

-You may instead choose a pool alarm that will alert you when something falls in, but they can be more costly than gate alarms and cause some false alarms.
+You may instead choose a brand that will alert you when something falls in, but they can be more costly than gate units and cause some false alarms.

 If price is a factor you have to consider, often a gate alarm is the least expensive choice.